 Posttraumatic Arthritis of the Hand & Fingers

-Post-traumatic arthritis is characterized by damage to cartilage in the hand or finger joints that develops following an injury, such as a hand fracture.
+Post-traumatic arthritis is characterized by damage to cartilage in the hand or finger joints that develop following an injury, such as a hand fracture.

 Rheumatoid arthritis is a chronic inflammatory disorder characterized by the deterioration of cartilage in the hand joints due to the immune system attacking the tissues.